 The thin patient’s pancreas and bowel are each partially excised; the loose ends of the tract and associated ducts reunited by stitchwork.
 The heavy patient’s tumor and its hosting hepatic lobe are cleanly resected.
 Drains are placed and the incisions stapled shut.
 The operating room lamps dim.

 Pre-rounds are an unpleasant experience for surgical patients.
 Roger Marshall, the heavy man, never seemed terribly bothered by it.
 On the contrary, he seemed generally in awe of the hospital and its early-morning rituals.
 He was particularly pleased that his liver cancer had been detected early during the workup of a lung nodule — “Thank God for smoking, I guess, right?” he chortled in thick Brooklynese.
 That he could enter an operating suite with cancer and leave without it was deeply satisfying for him, especially in light of a successful battle with renal cancer over a decade earlier.
-Roger — 2, cancer — zip.
+Roger — two, cancer — zip.
 “A few more days of physical therapy, and home free.”

 Roger’s optimism and good humor were infectious, and he quickly became my favorite patient on the service.
 I frequently came up with excuses to drop in on him between cases, mostly to shoot the breeze.